aerdman1/henryhowler/docs/Ancestors/capt-henry-sophia/the-ohio-farmer--1901-about-capt-henry-farm.md

 This is such a cool interesting article about Capt.
 Henry and his farm, primarily the maple sugar operation.
 I scanned it but also typed it into a document to be more readable.

-Transcription of The Ohio Farmer article PDF
+<Anchor label="Transcription of The Ohio Farmer article PDF" target="_blank" href="https://henry-howler.s3.us-east-2.amazonaws.com/uploads/2017/03/The-Ohio-Farmer-1901-CE-Henry-article.compressed.pdf">Transcription of The Ohio Farmer article PDF</Anchor>

 March 4, 2017 Linda <Anchor label="Transcription of The Ohio Farmer article PDF" target="_blank" href="https://henry-howler.s3.us-east-2.amazonaws.com/uploads/2017/03/The-Ohio-Farmer-1901-CE-Henry-article.compressed.pdf">Transcription of The Ohio Farmer article PDF</Anchor>